 It's unbelievable.

-You know, the things that we learned this week about the general counsel of the FBI under Jim Comey, that being James Baker, and how James Baker, the number one lawyer at the FBI, thought that Hillary, in fact, should be indicted.
+You know, the things that we learned this week about the general counsel of the FBI under Jim Comey, that being James Baker, and how James Baker, number one lawyer at the FBI, thought that Hillary, in fact, should be indicted.

-It's a clear violation.
+It's a clear violence.

-If you have four emails that are marked classified top secret on a secret server, that is a felony, a violation of the espionage act.
+If you have four emails that are marked, classified, top secret on a secret server, that is a felony, a violation of the Espionage Act.

-Now, considering we've watched a lot of people get, you know, perp walked, and we've watched a lot of pre-dawn raids and you know, early morning or 27 people or whatever showing up CNN cameras there to capture it all.
+Now, considering we've watched a lot of people get, you know, perp walked and we've watched a lot of pre-dawn raids and, you know, early morning or 27 people or whatever showing up, CNN cameras there to capture it all.

 What was that in the Roger Stone case?

-And in that he warned us, he told us about the hostile regime of Putin and their history of doing the same thing, trying to create chaos in the electoral process of other countries.
+He told us about the hostile regime of Putin and their history of doing the same thing, trying to create chaos in the electoral process of other countries.

 This is what they do.